 As I write this, 61-year-old opens in a new window Diana Nyad is pursuing her Xtreme Dream in an attempt to swim from Cuba to Florida without a shark cage.
 With each stroke the champion endurance swimmer is crossing the Florida Straits and is closer in reaching her dream.

-A quick glance at her Twitter account (@diananyad no, she’s not tweeting while swimming) indicates she’s experiencing rough seas right now but still pushing forward.
+A quick glance at her opens in a new windowTwitter account ( opens in a new window@diananyad no, she’s not tweeting while swimming) indicates she’s experiencing rough seas right now but still pushing forward.
 The 103-mile swim is estimated to take 60 hours.
 She has a team following her with some tasked at zapping the waters to keep sharks away.
 Several species of sharks are found in waters Nyad is swimming including nurse, lemon, hammerhead, bull, blacktip, and tiger.
 Yeah, she’s a brave lady.

 To celebrate her 30th birthday in 1979, Nyad swam 102.5 miles from Bimini to Florida and set a world record for open-water swimming without a shark cage.
 What next?
 She retired from swimming and continued with a successful career in radio.
 A couple of years ago, Nyad decided to return to the water.